-- When use of scientific methods alone won't restore life to the town of Pine Lake after its source waters are diverted, Corey tracks small animals to find the source of their water.
+- When use of scientific methods alone won't restore life to the town of Pine Lake after its source waters are diverted, Corey tells the townspeople he is going to tracks small animals to find the source of their water.
+While he is pooh-poohed at first, they slowly come around to his side.
 Tom: Walter Sande.
 With Phil Chambers and John Cliff.

 - "Just One Old Cow" (01/23/66):